raminux/collab.share/README.md

     - [ ] suggestions

 - [ ] Landing page
-    - [ ] show the last video of the platform
+    - [ ] show the last videos of the platform
     - [ ] show some statistics